 ‘Tis the Holiday Season!

 Be creative and make you own blends or be inspired by the recipes that follow.
-Ensure that you are using fresh, high quality essential oils in your blends to avoid being disappointed.
+Make sure that you are using fresh, high quality essential oils in your blends to avoid being disappointed.
 The botanical names of the essential oils used in the recipes are found at the end of this article.
+In other words, check that the essential oils are labelled with their botanical names to ensure a higher quality e/o.

 This diffuser blend is beautifully layered from the hint of lemon through to the depths of frankincense and myrrh.
-Into a small glass container (with orifice reducer) blend together
+Blend the following essential oil together in a small glass container.

 - 5 drops of cedarwood essential oil,